pmglab/KGGSEE/doc/source/detailed_document.rst

 Results of phenotype-tissue associations are saved in a file with a suffix of ``.celltype.txt``.
-Columns of the file are as follow:
+The columns of the file are as follows:

 .. list-table::
     :widths: 1 4